-The UCC utilizes the biopsychosocial model in conceptualizing and attending to the students we see.
-Our staff considers the interplay between these three areas and the larger cultural context in which they unfold to be of key importance when approaching assessment, diagnosis, and treatment planning.
+The UCC utilizes the biopsychosocial model in conceptualizing and attending to clinical work.
+Staff consider the intersection between these three areas and the larger cultural context in which they unfold to be of key importance when approaching assessment, diagnosis, and treatment planning.
 The emphasis placed on diagnosis and treatment planning, combined with the many services located at the UCC requires that staff and trainees fully invest in a team approach to serving our students.
-To this end, the training philosophy of the Center is also grounded in the spirit of thoughtful collaboration and communication.
+To this end, the training philosophy of the UCC is also grounded in the spirit of thoughtful collaboration and communication.

 While the foundation of what we do at the UCC is grounded in a generalist model, postdocs are able to adjust their roles to maximize their interests, strengths, and talents while also assuming the shared responsibilities of being part of a collaborative team.